Kendra Wilkinson Is ‘Savage’ In Her Latest Selfie

 Catching some ☀️ I love being outside and going on hikes with the kids!
 It’s the best when I can wear the kids out, and take care of myself too. ????#teamipartner Even as a busy mom I want to FEEL my best, and @teamiblends makes wellness products that are realistic for me.
 I drink my Greens superfood powder every morning just by popping a scoop in my tumbler, and it has all of my veggies in it for the day!
 I feel great when I drink it, and love that I’m doing something just for me!
 It makes a great gift for someone you love, or just yourself!
 Use KENDRAW for 30% off your order! #thankyouteami #ad

-The Kendra On Top star also shared other flirtatious selfies on her Instagram story, including pictures from the plane.
+The Kendra On Top star also shared other flirtatious selfies on her Instagram story, including pictures on a plane.

 In one selfie, she used the “Sparkles” Instagram filter that made her cheeks pop with a bright pink blush.
-Her long hair was done half-up, half-down, and was styled into a high ponytail at the crown of her head.
-She teased fans in the caption, asking, “Where in the world am I going?”
-In another video, Kendra flirted with the camera with her eyes, seeming to tantalize fans even more.
-She hashtagged that one with “#ALotOfVodka.”
+Her long hair was done half-up, half-down and was styled into a high ponytail at the crown of her head.
+She teased fans in the caption.

-Kendra typically posts cute, flirty selfies on her Instagram account, whether she’s sharing a sultry selfie at the beach or keeping fans in the loop while she gets ready for a photo shoot.
-She also frequently shares stories of her kids: Lil Hank, 10, and Alijah, 5.
+Kendra typically posts cute, flirty selfies on her Instagram account, whether she’s sharing a photo of herself at the beach or keeping fans in the loop as she gets ready for a photoshoot.
+She also frequently shares stories of her kids — Lil Hank, 10, and Alijah, 5.

-In other Kendra Wilkinson news, she recently announced her own shoe collection with Shoe Dazzle.
-While she didn’t specifically flaunt any of the footwear, she donned tan, Timberland-like boots that laced up past her ankle.
-She also stood in front of racks of brightly-colored heels, both of which may have hinted at the collection she is launching.
+Kendra has also recently announced her own shoe collection with Shoe Dazzle.
+While she didn’t specifically flaunt any of her new footwear in her announcement post, she did don tan, Timberland-like boots that laced up past her ankle.
+She stood in front of racks of brightly-colored heels, which may have hinted at pieces from her new collection.

 Delivered To Your INBOX